-Students who have successfully taken and received a passing grade in an AP, IB, or dual-credit course American Government or History in high school are exempt from the requirements.
-Students need only to have taken and passed the AP or IB course, a minimum score on the examination is not required.
+Students who have successfully taken and received a passing grade in AP American Government or US History in high school are exempt from the requirement.
+Students need only to have taken and passed the AP course, a minimum score on the examination is not required.

-Students who are admitted as a Transfer, Change of Campus, or Readmit are exempt from the requirement if they have enrolled in a post-secondary institution prior to the Fall 2021 term.
+Students enrolled in a post-secondary institution prior to the Fall 2021 term are exempt from this requirement.

 At USCB, this distribution requirement may be satisfied by one of the below mentioned courses taught at USCB.
 A course that fulfills this requirement may also be used to fulfill another General Education requirement or any program, major, minor, or cognate requirement as well.

 The following courses, as taught at USCB, have been approved for this requirement: HIST B111, HIST B430, HIST B442, HIST B469, POLI B201.
-Advanced Placement (AP) and International Baccalaureate (IB) credits that permit exemption are processed by the Registrar's Office.